 Create a task, run the job, and retrieve the results as usual.

-on where and how to use its scripts.
+provides specific instructions on how to use the scripts.

 |Submit function for an independent job|

 |Script that is submitted to PBS to start workers that evaluate the tasks of an independent job|

 |Script that is submitted to PBS to start workers that evaluate the tasks of a communicating job|

 |Script to delete a job from the scheduler|